 19.1 If we waive any of our rights under this agreement, it does not mean that we will waive that right again in the future.
 This means that sometimes, we may use our discretion to decide whether or not to take action against you under the rights we have in these terms, and just because we may decide not to take any action on a particular occasion, it does not stop us from taking action against you in the future.

 20.1 What the service is

-20.1.2 Please note, however, that some CRAs will only accept reports for monthly credit repayments of £20 or more.
+20.1.4 Please note, however, that some CRAs will only accept reports for monthly repayments of £20 or more.
 You can always ask us for information on the limits set by any CRAs in case you are worried.

 20.2 How the service works

-20.2.4 We report your repayment history to the relevant CRAs every month.
-It may take some time before CRAs record this on your credit file – it could take up to 8 weeks from your first payment.
+20.2.7 We report your repayment history to the relevant CRAs every month.
+It may take some time before CRAs record this on your credit file – it could take up to 8 weeks from the time of payment.